Alvin05-maker/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Find the word with the pattern "root"
+Counting the lines with the pattern "bin" in the file /etc/passwd